byooooo/Database-Systems-Project/paper_chasers/README.md

 ```
 By default the mysql user is `root` with no password.

-6. Setting up the app.
+### Setting up the app on your machine

-- Clone the Database-Systems-Project
+1. Clone the Database-Systems-Project

 `git clone https://github.com/byooooo/Database-Systems-Project.git`

-- Go into the app directory
+2. Go into the app directory

 `cd paper_chasers`

-- Bundle the app
+3. Bundle the app

 `bundle install`

-- Create the database
+4. Create the database

 `rails db:create`

-- Launch the app server
+5. Launch the app server

 `rails server`

-- Go to your browser at http://localhost:3000, Yay!
+6. Go to your browser at http://localhost:3000, Yay!
 You're on Rails!